SupeRuier/awesome-active-learning/README.md

 # Groups/Scholars

-We also list several scholars who is currently heavily contributing to this research direction.
+We also list several scholars who are currently heavily contributing to this research direction.

 <!-- TODO: need to be updated. -->